Two degrees, two networks

 Student and faculty spotlight

-Johns Hopkins University’s Carey Business School and School for Advanced International Studies collaborate to offer new dual degree program
+Johns Hopkins University’s Carey Business School and School of Advanced International Studies collaborate to offer new dual degree program

 New MBA/MAIR degree program provides graduates with expertise in international relations, and...